Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 algorithms included with the ML-Agents SDK produce trained TensorFlow models that you can use with the Internal Brain type.

-A __model__ is a mathematical relationship mapping an Agent's observations to its actions.
+A __model__ is a mathematical relationship mapping an agent's observations to its actions.
 TensorFlow is a software library for performing numerical computation through data flow graphs.
 A TensorFlow model, then, defines the mathematical relationship between your Agent's observations and its actions